Our Mission Statement

 Tangella, Licensed Veterinary Technician

-Tangella graduated from Baker College of Muskegon in June 2014 with a degree in Veterinary Technology.
-She joined us in June 2014.
-She has numerous pets including four horses: a paint named Sinatra, an Arabian named Tara, and two miniature horses named Komande and Cotton.
-She has three goats named LaTonka, Lattae, and Shastah.
-Tangella also has two cats named Sasha, and Leara.
-Three dogs currenlty round out her crew: a pekingese mix named Lashae and a shih-tzu named Tia, and a miniature Australian Shepherd named Rahshi.
-Tangella enjoys being outdoors hunting, fishing, and snowmobiling.
+Tangella graduated from Baker College of Muskegon in June 2014 with a degree in Veterinary Technology and joined our team at that time.
+She has numerous pets including six horses: a paint named Sinatra, an Arabian named Tara, two Quarter Horses named Kachica and Kahlua, and two miniatures named Komande and Kazahr.
+Tangella also has two Nigerian Dwarf goats named Lattae and Shastah.
+She has three cats named Kahkasha, Sasha, and Leara.
+Three dogs currently round out her crew: a Pekingese mix named Lashae, a Shih-Tzu named Tia, and a miniature Australian Shepherd named Rahshi.
+Tangella enjoys being outdoors whenever possible doing activities like bow hunting, snowmobiling, horseback riding in the National Forest, and working with the horses.
 She also enjoys working with her sweetie, Jeremy, around their new home.

 Normally, the direction a horse's ear is pointing is where the horse is looking with the eye on the same side.
 If the ears are pointing in different directions, the horse is looking at two different things at the same time.
 They can see almost 360 degrees at once.